jpuopolo67/proctor/README.md

 **`grade`** | string | Currently left blank.
 Instructor to manually fill or load in Excel and write formula to grade. | TBD **`notes`** | string | Used by Proctor to add errors or issues encountered during grading

-The gradebook includes one row per student.
+The grade book includes one row per student.
 So, if there are 25 students in your class and you are grading _TheProject_, you will have 25 rows in _TheProject_'s grade book.
 This assumes, of course, that you've included all 25 emails in the file that you used to execute the grading run.